suffolklibraries/lgc/content/collections/events/little-red-ipswich-town-trail.md

     content:
       -
         type: text
         text: "Scattered around Ipswich Town Centre are seven leaves, left in the footsteps\_of Little Red's journey through the big, dark wood and Ipswich Town Centre on her way to the Sir John Mills Theatre.
-Eastern Angles have teamed up with 7 local friends to create this sticker trail, each with a QR code\_unique to the place you're at and what Little Red found when she was there.
-Try some special punch, listen to some exclusive songs from\_Little Red,\_and read some of Suffolk's very own local fairy tales - there's lots\_to explore in our\_"
+Eastern Angles have teamed up with seven local friends to create this sticker trail, each with a QR code\_unique to the place you're at and what Little Red found when she was there. "
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "Try some special punch, listen to some exclusive songs from\_Little Red,\_and read some of Suffolk's very own local fairy tales - there's lots\_to explore in our\_"
       -
         type: text
         marks: